Is Insights to English only for ESOL?

-No, the concepts presented can be useful for anyone learning English.
-Our focus this year is on ESL/EFL in the classroom, but we will soon expand to English for home-schoolers, the English in standardized tests like college entrance exams, and English language exams like TOEFL, IELTS, and YLEs.
+No, the concepts presented can be useful for teachers of English from any angle.
+So far, we've based our methods on ESOL standards, but they can be applied to English in general.
+Before long, we'd like to have material tailored more toward homeschooling, toward standardized tests like college entrance exams, and towards English language exams like TOEFL, IELTS, and YLEs.

-Does your material replace the curriculum we've been using?
+Do your methods replace the curriculum we've been using?

-No. All Insights to English resources exist to supplement your curriculum.
+No!
+All Insights to English resources exist to supplement your curriculum.
 If you've been teaching out of a book, continue doing that.
-When you reach a topic that could use a different angle because your current materials just aren't getting through to your students, that's when you use our videos.
-Or use ideas on this site to give your students a fun side-project.
+When you reach a topic that could use a different approach because your current materials simply aren't getting through to some of your students for whatever reason, that's when you use our videos.

 Do you have any worksheets I can use?

-I'm a self-taught English learner.
+I'm an English learner, not a teacher.
 Can I use your resources?

 Shouldn't it be 'Insights into English'?